Jennifer Hoewe

 BIO

-Dr. Hoewe is the co-founder and co-director of the Purdue Research in Media Effects (PRIME) Lab and a Faculty Fellow within the Center for American Political History and Technology (CAPT).
-She is also the former Head of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication (AEJMC).
+Dr. Hoewe is the Associate Director of the Center for American Political History, Media, and Technology (CAPT).
+Additionally, she is also Co-Founder and Co-Director of the Purdue Research in Media Effects (PRIME) Lab (an affiliated lab with CAPT).
+She currently serves on the Advisory Committee for the Center for C-SPAN Scholarship & Engagement (CCSE), and she is the former Head of the Communication Theory and Methodology Division of the Association for Education in Journalism and Mass Communication (AEJMC).

 Dr. Hoewe has published more than 50 refereed journal articles and book chapters.
-Her work has been published in Human Communication Research, Communication Monographs, Media Psychology, and Journalism & Mass Communication Quarterly, among others.
-Her book, The News We Enjoy, will be published by The MIT Press in late 2026.
+Her research has been published in Human Communication Research, Communication Monographs, Media Psychology, and Journalism & Mass Communication Quarterly, among others.
+Her book, Enjoyment is Breaking News, will be published by The MIT Press in September 2026.
+It discusses how the news environment has evolved in recent decades and explains the impact of those changes on news consumers, concluding with recommendations for journalists and the public moving forward.